jacbreg/jacbreg.github.io/index.md

 Welcome to my website!

-I am a PhD candidate at the **Toulouse School of Economics**.
+I am a PhD candidate at the **[Toulouse School of Economics](https://www.tse-fr.eu/)**.

-I work at the intersection of **personnel economics and the digital economy**.
+I work at the intersection of personnel economics and the digital economy.

 I study incentive structures and information transmission both online and offline.